netzero-labs/netzero-labs/docs/ev_charging/FleetTelemetryModelSX.md

 Fleet Telemetry provides access to Tesla’s updated data stream for EV charging.
 This enables:

-- Fewer vehicle wake-ups when retrieving data.
 - Faster and more reliable execution of charging automations.
 - Charging data included in Netzero’s energy charts.
+- No vehicle wake-ups when retrieving data.

 **Note:** MCU2 is standard in most Model S/X vehicles built after March 2018.
-Vehicles built on or before March 2018 typically have the older MCU1 system.
+Vehicles built before March 2018 typically have the older MCU1 system.
 MCU1 does not support Fleet Telemetry unless upgraded to Tesla’s newer infotainment hardware.

-## How to Enable
+## How to Enable Fleet Telemetry

 1. Ensure your Tesla is updated to firmware version **2025.20 or later**.
 2. In the vehicle’s **Safety** screen, enable: